Zandvoort returned to the Formula 1 calendar for 2021 - but not the Zandvoort that we all remembered.

-The circuit features 13 turns, and the firm in charge of redesigning the track, Dromo Circuit Design, said they wanted to emulate Eau Rouge and Raidillon at Spa, and Silverstone's fast-paced sweep of Maggots and Becketts as the likely-fastest F1 cars to date are sent thundering around a new and improved Zandvoort.
+The circuit features 13 turns, and the firm in charge of redesigning the track, Dromo Circuit Design, said they wanted to emulate Eau Rouge and Raidillon at Spa, and Silverstone's fast-paced sweep of Maggots and Becketts as the fastest F1 cars to date are sent thundering around a new and improved Zandvoort.

 After negotiating the first right-hander drivers will sweep through Turn 2 and be forced to negotiate some elevation changes through Turn 3 before arriving at the now banked Hugenholtzbocht corner.

 A quick sweeping section follows for the drivers to blast through, before a double right-hander which could offer an overtaking spot for the brave.

 Drivers must then bare left through a wide curved section, before braking hard into a right-to-left chicane.

 It's then another right before arriving at the impressively reprofiled Arie Luyendijkbocht to launch competitors on to the main straight and begin the next lap of this historic circuit.

-Turn 1 (Tarzan) - A tight right bend which presents a harsh braking zone for drivers after that blast down the straight.
+Turn 1 (Tarzan corner) - A tight right bend which presents a harsh breaking zone for drivers after that blast down the straight.

-Turn 2 (Gerlach) - The track rises up into this slight right-hand bend, only a slight throttle lift in a modern F1 car.
+Turn 2 (Gerlach corner) - The track rises up into this slight right-hand bend, only a slight throttle lift in a modern F1 car.

-Turn 3 (Hugenholtz) - Already an iconic turn, this sweeping but deceptively tight left now features banking to allow for different racing lines.
+Turn 3 (Hugenholtz corner) - Already an iconic turn, this sweeping but deceptively tight left now features banking to allow for different racing lines.

 Turn 4 (Hunzerug) - A little left kink, no need to lift.

-Turn 5 (Rob Slotemaker) - This time a right kink, again full throttle is the way to go.
+Turn 5 (Rob Slotemaker corner) - This time a right kink, again full throttle is the way to go.